 Gallstones are what they sound like — stone-like lumps that develop in the bile ducts or gallbladder.
 They can be as small as a grain of sand or as large as a golf ball.
 The gallbladder is a small digestive organ located in the right upper abdomen.
 Its job is to produce, store and release bile, a yellowish-green fluid that aids in the digestion of fat.
 This condition is fairly common in the US, affecting 10-15 percent of the general population.
 Even though the exact cause is not well known, gallstones usually form when bile has a high concentration of bilirubin and cholesterol.

-Diverticulitis is a serious type of diverticular disease, a set of conditions that affect the digestive system.
-Diverticulosis is another type of diverticular disease.
-Diverticulosis is characterized by the formation of small pockets or pouches called diverticula in the lower part of the inner lining of the colon (the large intestine).
-One or several of these small pouches (diverticula) can become inflamed, swollen with waste and get infected, causing diverticulitis.
+The condition diverticulosis is characterized by the formation of small pockets or pouches called diverticula in the lower part of the inner lining of the colon (the large intestine).
+Diverticulitis refers to the inflammation of these pockets, that become swollen with waste and get infected.
 This can lead to a range of mild to serious complications, including rectal bleeding.
-Diverticulitis occurs in severe or advanced diverticular disease.
+Diverticulitis occurs in severe or advanced diverticulosis.

 Diverticulitis can be treated in several ways, including:

 - Changes in diet – Your physician may get you on a liquid-only diet before weaning in low-fiber foods after several days.

 - Medication – You could be prescribed OTC pain medication for discomfort, as well as antibiotics if you have got an infection

 - Surgery – This rare option is recommended if your diverticulitis cannot be treated through medication and dietary changes.
 These may include needle drainage, bowel resection with colostomy or anastomosis.